Off-Market Bay Area CRE Advisory

 Off-Market Bay Area Commercial Real Estate — Confidential Dispositions & Assemblages

-Two decades of off-market sourcing, assemblage, and confidential disposition advisory across Bay Area institutional real estate.
-Career credits include several of the largest off-market multifamily land transactions ever executed in Silicon Valley.
+Two decades of producer-level off-market sourcing, assemblage, and confidential disposition advisory across Bay Area institutional real estate.
+Career credits include several of the largest off-market multifamily land transactions executed in Silicon Valley during the period.

 Why most institutional Bay Area transactions happen off-market